dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 ```

 - CallModifiers **MUST** be a bitmask with each modifier having its own unique bit.
 - **MemberFunction**: If this modifier is specified, the Emitter **MUST** modify the function pointer call to use the Windows C++ instance member function calling style.
+This modifier **MUST** only be used with the Procedure Address Method or Procedure Address Expression call styles.
 - **SuppressGCTransition**: If this modifier is specified, the Emitter **SHOULD** prevent the .NET garbage collector from transitioning between co-operative and pre-emptive mode during the call.
 - **WinapiConvention**: If this modifier is specified, the Emitter **MUST** use the platform default calling convention.
 This convention **MUST** also be used if no other calling convention bits are set.
 - **CdeclConvention**: If this modifier is specified, the Emitter **MUST** use the C `__cdecl` calling convention.